MichaelCurrin/emoji-resources/git-log-emoji.md

     - Don't worry if the text looks weird in your console or editor e.g. `👷<200d>` for build and `⚡<fe0f>` for perf.
 The command output still looks correct.
 - For emojis, here isn't a clean mapping for some prefixes.
     - There are multiple `ci` emojis.
     - For `chore`, as it depends on the context.
+        - I used `🧽` for general cleaning chore.
+Or `🧹` could work too.
-With a smarter system looking at the rest of the message, one of these could be used.
+        - With a smarter system looking at the rest of the message, one of these could be used:
             - `🔥` for `Remove code or files.`
             -  `🔧` for `Add or update configuration files.`.
             -  `🚚` for `Move or rename resources (e.g.: files, paths, routes).`
     - There also multiple dependency-related emojis, so it was easiest to just use construction emoji.

 <!-- TODO turn this into a non-code mapping cheatsheet -->